How to Determine When Dog Panting is a Bad Sign

+If your dog is panting excessively during exercise, especially if the activity isn't very strenuous, Pet MD advises that this could be a symptom of a heart problem.
 Watch for heavy panting paired with coughing, lethargy and an inability to get comfortable.
 These symptoms may be a sign of a progressive heart value malfunction called mitral insufficiency.
-You may notice your dog pants excessively when he exercises, even if the activity is not particularly strenuous.

-Take your dog to the vet if excessive panting is combined with increased hunger and thirst, weight gain, a swollen abdomen and issues with reproductive organs, which may indicate Cushing's disease.
+Take your dog to the vet if excessive panting is combined with increased hunger and thirst, weight gain, a swollen abdomen and issues with reproductive organs.
+These symptoms can indicate Cushing's disease.
 Males can experience shrinking testicles while females will not go into heat.
 Dogs inflicted with Cushing's may develop hair loss and thin, easily bruised skin.
 Sleeping problems and lethargy are also common symptoms.

+According to Vets Now and Drs.
+Fosters and Smith, veterinary experts, dogs are subject to heat stroke in extreme temperatures, especially since panting is their only way of cooling down.
 In extremely hot weather, watch for signs of heat stroke, including heavy panting, rapid pulse and drooling.
 Your dog's extremities may be hot to the touch.
-Avoid the potential for heat stroke by providing outside dogs with plenty of shade and fresh water and avoiding strenuous activity on hot days.
+Avoid the potential for heat stroke by providing outside dogs with plenty of shade and fresh water.
+Try not to do any strenuous activity on hot days, or change your walking or jogging routine to early mornings or in the evening after the sun has gone down.

 Anxiety and Stress